Martin Fry's Flintlock Martial Pistols

 Two are in their original flintlock configuration and one was converted to percussion at a later time.
 As luck would have it, I happened to be able to handle the other flintlock pistol when it came up for auction in October 2019.
 Here's some photos of the other gun:

-In the photo below, notice that the eagle marking on this gun is facing to the left and is over the letter T, while the gun further up, on loan to the NRA Museums, has the eagle facing to the right and is over the letter P. If you know what the difference signifies, please let me know!
+In the photo below, notice that the eagle marking on this gun is facing to the left and is over the letters CT (the "C" is lightly struck), while the gun further up, on loan to the NRA Museums, has the eagle facing to the right and is over the letter P. The P signifies that the gun was made for a Federal contract in Philadelphia.
+The CT stands for "contract" and was likely stamped by Lewis Griskey (sometimes Ghriskey) to signify that it was made for a Federal contract in the Philadelphia area.
+Given that the guns were made almost certainly within weeks (or maybe days) of one another, why the marks are different is anyone's guess.
+If you have a theory, let me know!

 I'm delighted to say that I'm one of very few people who has ever held two of the three Fry pistols!